 Living Common Law in BC: The New Family Law Act Spells Big Changes

-The law is changing quite dramatically early next year for common law couples.
-The new law says that once common-law couples have lived together for two years in a “marriage-like relationship” they will have an automatic half interest in all property accumulated during the relationship, as well as in the increase in the value of all property brought into the relationship.
-So rather than each taking back what they brought into the relationship, as is the case today, common law couples will have a right to one-half of all family property.
-As well, common law couples will be responsible for one-half of all the family debts of their partner, including credit card debts, incurred from the time they began living together until the time they separate.
+The BC Family Relations Act will result in dramatic changes that come into effect early next year for common-law couples.
+The act says that once cohabitating couples have lived together for two years, they are eligible for 50% of all assets.
+This includes the increase in the value of all property brought into the relationship.
+Rather than each taking back what they brought into the relationship, non-married couples will have a right to one-half of all family property.
+Common-law couples will also be responsible for one-half of all family debts of their partner, including credit cards, from the time they began living together until separation.